khaled-mehizel/HR-analysis/README.md

 **Employee Information**:
 - Which ages, salary groups, years of service, education, marital status groups contribute the most to the attrition rate?
 - Is the commute distance a factor?
+- Do senior employees have a higher attrition rate as well?
 **Performance and compensation**:
 - Do hikes in salary affect attrition?
 - Which departments suffer from the most attrition?